The Best Cloud Phone Systems for UK Businesses in 2026

 8x8 offers a suite of analytics tools to get hands-on with your calling data.
 Source: Expert Market

-• Pricing transparency for UK SMEs: 8×8 pushes buyers toward quote-based pricing, which makes it harder to predict total cost until late in the process.
+• Pricing transparency for UK SMEs: 8×8 pushes buyers towards quote-based pricing, which makes it harder to predict total cost until late in the process.
 If cost control is your main priority, you’ll need a quote that breaks out licensing tier, calling zone, support level and any storage/recording requirements.

 • IVR setup is more manual: 8×8 routing is capable, but it lacks the same “visual IVR designer” feel that makes RingCentral and GoTo Connect easier to redesign quickly.
 If you expect frequent call flow changes, this could become a time cost.